Our plugin, Servebolt Optimizer, enables you to:

 Accelerated Domains prefetching

 The Accelerated Domains prefetching feature pre-populates the cache with content a site visitor is likely to request next.
 This guarantees a higher cache hit rate and thus a faster experience for the user.
-Accelerated Domains prefetching feature can be activated in the Accelerated Domains –> Prefetching (beta) page within the Servebolt Optimizer plugin.
+The Accelerated Domains prefetching feature can be activated on the Accelerated Domains –> Prefetching (beta) page within the Servebolt Optimizer plugin.

 How to use Servebolt Optimizer with WP-CLI